dominodatalab/cucu/README.md

 *NOTE:* For seleniarm containers, the available browsers are chromium and firefox.
-The reason for this is because Google and Microsoft have not released binaries for their respective browsers (Chome and Edge).
+The reason for this is because Google and Microsoft have not released binaries for their respective browsers (Chrome and Edge).

 Now when running `cucu run some.feature` you can provide `--selenium-remote-url http://localhost:4444` and this way you'll run a very